Shoofly Pie

 How to Store

-Freeze?
-Yes — freeze individual slices on a baking sheet, then wrap them in plastic and freeze for up to 2 months.
-Thaw in the refrigerator overnight.
+Freeze: Freeze individual slices on a parchment-lined baking sheet, then wrap and store in a freezer-safe container for up to 2 months.

-To Reheat: Warm slices in a 300°F oven for about 10 minutes or just until slightly warm.
+Reheat: Warm slices in a 300°F oven for about 10 minutes or until just gently heated through.

 Shoofly Pie